svadum/stm32-crc32-configurations/README.md

 You can also write our owm implementation which will combine bont by checking if size is dividible by `sizeof(std::uint32_t)` if yes then feed CRC by words and after, if size is odd number you can feed remining by half-word or byte.

+Another possible improve is to feed CRC with DMA.

 ### Usage:
 ```c++
 #include <cassert>